artsandmetaphysics/goodlifeodyssey/_documents/hesiod.md

 order: 3
 ---

 Hesiod was one of the most famous Greek poets.
-He is not as good a writer as Homer.
-Still, the ancients often grouped him with Homer as one of the main proponents of the early Greek worldview.
+He is not as good a writer as Homer, but the ancients often grouped him with Homer.

-He wrote two short epic poems,  _The Theogony_ and _Works and Days_.
-Quotations and line numbers are from the Stanley Lombardo translation.
+He wrote two short epic poems,  *The Theogony* and *Works and Days*.

 ## The Muses

-Hesiod appears to believe that the Muses—the nine daughters of Zeus and Memory—have divinely inspired his poetry.
+Hesiod appears to believe that the Muses—the nine daughters of Zeus and Memory—divinely inspired his poetry:

 <blockquote class="poetry">
 <p>And they taught Hesiod the art of singing verse,</p>